Skip to Content

 We sailed through that hole!

-You have reached your destination, and I think I’ve saved the best for last as Paihia is one of my favorite towns to visit in New Zealand.
-Of course, it’s a popular summer vacation spot thanks to the many awesome beaches within a short drive from the town, but there are also lots of other fun things to do in the Bay of Islands from Paihia.
-Like joining a dolphin-watching cruise, where you’re likely to see lots of bottlenose and common dolphins – there are thousands of dolphins living in the warm waters here, so you’re pretty much guaranteed to see some on your tour.
+Paihia is, of course, a popular summer vacation spot thanks to the many awesome beaches within a short drive from the town, but there are also lots of other fun things to do in the Bay of Islands from Paihia.

-One of my favorite things to do in Paihia is to get out on a boat tour to see the famed ‘hole in the rock’ which is an island in the middle of the ocean with a large hole through it.
-Your boat can squeeze through the hole, which is pretty cool.
+Another one of my favorite things to do in Paihia is to get out on a boat tour like this cruise to the famed ‘Hole in the Rock’.
+As you might have guessed, this stop is an island in the middle of the ocean with a large hole through it, and your boat can squeeze through the hole, which is pretty cool!
+Along the way, you can also learn about the local wildlife, history of the area, and much more.

 One of the most important historic sites in New Zealand is located right here in Paihia – the Waitangi Treaty Grounds.
 The country’s founding document between Maori and Europeans was signed here back in 1840.
 There’s a fascinating museum here that gives an insight into Maori customs and traditions, and you will even be treated to a traditional tribal dance (most famously known as the haka) on your tour.

 If you’re feeling adventurous, you can go skydiving over the Bay of Islands.
-The highest jump you can do here is a whopping 20,000 feet which equals over 85 seconds of freefall!
+The highest jump you can do here is a whopping 20,000 feet (6,100 m), which equals over 85 seconds of free-fall!

 Where to Stay in Paihia